owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium-contracts.md

 Also, **keep track of this generated address and private key**, we will use it for the remainder of the guide.

 For this guide we are using Infura as our node provider.
 You can grab a `Project ID` from Infura [here](https://www.infura.io).
-Then copy and paste the value into `INFURA_PROJECT_ID`
+Then copy and paste the value into `INFURA_PROJECT_ID`.
+If you want to use another node provider, see the "Using a different node provider" section below.

 **Optionally**, we can verify our contracts using [Etherscan](https://etherscan.io).
 For this, an API key is required.